acktarcodes/DashactylManager/README.md

 ## Your privacy is in your own hands

-DO you use DashactylManager?
+DO you use ...?
 How do you know its safe...
 How do you know there is no backdoor...
 Do you trust a random bot with full access to your panel and clientarea?

 ## Introduction